coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 to a green eco-friendly:

-`text/plain;charset=utf-8;bibtex=^@`
+`text/plain;charset=utf-8;bib=^@`

-This indicates that any bibtex metadata starting with `@` will automatically get filtered out and:
+This indicates that [bibs](https://github.com/coderofsalvation/tagbibs) and [bibtags](https://en.wikipedia.org/wiki/BibTeX) matching regex `^@` will automatically get filtered out, in order to:

-* automatically detects textual links between textual and spatial objects
+* automatically detect links between textual/spatial objects

-It's concept is similar to literate programming.
+* detect opiniated bibtag appendices ([visual-meta](https://visual-meta.info) e.g.)

-Its implications are that local/remote responses can now:
+It's concept is similar to literate programming, which empower local/remote responses to:

-* (de)multiplex/repair human text and requestless metadata (see [the core principle](#core-principle))
+* (de)multiplex human text and metadata in one go (see [the core principle](#core-principle))
-* no separated implementation/network-overhead for metadata (see [the core principle](#core-principle))
+* no network-overhead for metadata (see [the core principle](#core-principle))
-* ensuring high FPS: HTML/RDF historically is too 'requesty' for game studios
+* ensuring high FPS: HTML/RDF historically is too 'requesty'/'parsy' for game studios
 * rich send/receive/copy-paste everywhere by default, metadata being retained (see [the core principle](#core-principle))
-* less network requests, therefore less webservices, therefore less servers, and overall better FPS in XR
+* netto result: less webservices, therefore less servers, and overall better FPS in XR

-> This significantly expands expressiveness and portability of human text, by **postponing machine-concerns to the end of the human text** in contrast to literal interweaving of content and markupsymbols (or extra network requests, webservices e.g.).
+> This significantly expands expressiveness and portability of human tagged text, by **postponing machine-concerns to the end of the human text** in contrast to literal interweaving of content and markupsymbols (or extra network requests, webservices e.g.).

 For all other purposes, regular mimetypes can be used (but are not required by the spec).<br>
-To keep XR Fragments a lightweight spec, BibTeX is used for text-spatial object mappings (not a scripting language or RDF e.g.).
+To keep XR Fragments a lightweight spec, BibTeX is used for text/spatial tagging (not a scripting language or RDF e.g.).

 > Applications are also free to attach any JSON(LD / RDF) to spatial objects using custom properties (but is not interpreted by this spec).